To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-Each coupon admits up to four people for a reduced admission rate of 50% off.
+Each coupon admits up to four people at a reduced admission rate of 50% off.
 Children under the age of 3 are admitted free.
+The coupon provides general admission, not admission to special exhibits or events.

 Peabody Essex Museum